New Farm To Teneriffe

 1. Rivercat and car commuters alike start at the same spot for this walk, at the Sydney St Ferry Stop.
 Head straight onto the river front where the path cuts in front of houses and through the wooded glades and lawns of Merthyr Park.
 Upon reaching Merthyr Bowls Club, retreat inwards to Oxlade Drive (there's a great cafe Double Shot Espresso on this street) where the odd igloo style buildings of the Riverside reception centre adjacent were purpose built in World War II as a recreational centre for US servicemen.
 Completing the odd trio is the Limbless Soldiers association, started in the 1930’s as a bowls club for war maimed WWI returned servicemen.

 2. Upon reaching New Farm Park swing back to the river if not detouring for a playground visit or rose garden stroll and stick to it until the Powerhouse.
-Here the Watt Bar overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.
+Here Proud Mary's overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.

 3. Continue on around the front of the Powerhouse to join up with Cutters Landing, overlooked by the CSR Refinery.
 The rest of the boardwalk to Teneriffe is dotted with relics of the days as loading docks for the wool stores, including a submarine heritage trail, the old red brick engine room that was a kind of early 20th century refrigeration room for shipped meat to be kept cool, and a scattering of old rusted dock bollards.

-Eves on the River close to the Teneriffe Ferry Wharf is a cool lawn-fronted café for a finishing or halfway refuel while the ferry stop bus shelter is an old red brick World War II air raid shelter.
+4. Arrive at the ferry stop bus shelter which is actually an old red brick World War II air raid shelter.